About the Portal

 Why is the Data Portal not loading correctly in my web browser?

-With the sunset of Internet Explorer 10 (IE10) and the same for Internet Explorer 11 (IE11) in the next several years, the data portal was optimized for the Microsoft Edge browser as well as Chrome and Firefox.
+With the sunset of Internet Explorer 10 (IE10) and soon-to-be sunset of Internet Explorer 11 (IE11), the Data Portal was optimized for the Microsoft Edge browser as well as Chrome and Firefox.
 The site will still be viewable with IE browsers, but some of the interactive experience may be limited.

 Accreditation